bharatimalik/Speed_Camera_Violations/FinalVersion.md

 * I also took into account per day violations across the years.
 For this I created a calculated field to extract day from violation date using [this](https://community.tableau.com/thread/147716) as a reference.
 * We can see that the average violations happen over the weekend rather than weekday.
 We know that enforcement hours around parks are on all 7 days and such high number of violations captured over the weekend may mean that people are not aware about the enforcement hours near the park area during the weekend.
+* Thus, with this visual, Mayor of Chicago could invest in resources to raise more awareness about the the program.

 First version:
 ![Image](https://github.com/bharatimalik/Speed_Camera_Violations/blob/master/Day.JPG)